 - Wrap Up With Suggestions: At the end of the night I always like to ask people what they liked and didn’t.
 I also always ask for game suggestions.
 This way you can keep improving for next time.

 I go to or host game nights constantly and I have to say they are one of the highlights of my weekends.
-Please try yours, and be sure to let me know your tips in the comments!
 And a few of my favorite game night photos from Instagram: